 The Roundtable proved to be a veritable gathering of the Who’s Who of the foreign policy establishments of both countries.
 Large portions of the conference were webcast live worldwide; the entire conference was video taped to provide a full transcript of the proceedings for purposes of publication.

 Enthused by the success of their initiative, the various entities involved with organizing the Roundtable reconvened in November 2000.
 The rendezvous led to a second commitment: to make the conference an annual affair and to use the event to monitor further developments in US-Ukrainian relations, particularly those of a strategic character.

-In line with the follow up commitment, the said entities [operating as the UA Quest RT Series Steering Committee] have now reassembled twenty two times and each gathering has found a way to outshine Roundtable I. In addition, RT IV saw the introduction of a new ingredient to the proceedings—a series of business to business networking sessions that ran parallel to the traditional symposium.
+In line with the follow up commitment, the said entities [operating as the UA Quest RT Series Steering Committee] have now reassembled twenty three times and each gathering has found a way to outshine Roundtable I. In addition, RT IV saw the introduction of a new ingredient to the proceedings—a series of business to business networking sessions that ran parallel to the traditional symposium.

 The organizers were advised to turn the B2B fora into a unified stand alone event.
 The advice was taken and resulted in a highly successful US-UA Business Networking Forum [II].

 Launching a specialized US-Ukrainian business/investment conference series, by turns, spurred interest in the running of conferences dealing with bilateral security matters, energy issues and humanitarian concerns; the result has been the emergence of the US-UA Security Dialogue Series, US-UA Energy Dialogue Series and the highly regarded UA Historical Encounters Series.